th-koeln-intia/ip-sprachassistent-team4/docs/pages/skills/news/index.md

 # News

 We tested different sources for news.
-Feef free to try them out.
+Feel free to try them out.